 The English international is beginning to live up to his potential.
 It is clear to see why Guardiola values Sterling so highly.
-The former Liverpool star is an extremely intelligent player who can fit into a number of tactical systems and can play all across the forward line.
+The former Liverpool star is an extremely intelligent player who can fit into several tactical systems and can play all across the forward line.

-Sterling can beat any defender in a one v one situation with his pace and dribbling ability and is now adding end product to his game, with five league goals in only four starts so far this season.
+Sterling can beat any defender in a one-on-one situation with his pace and dribbling ability and is now adding end product to his game, with five league goals in only four starts so far this season.

 ST- Harry Kane: Tottenham Hotspur

 Romelu Lukaku will feel extremely hard done by after being left out, however Kane is simply on another planet to the Belgian right now.
 Kane has now scored 36 goals in 31 games alone, and netted 13 goals in the month of September.
 To put that into perspective, the most Lionel Messi and Cristiano Ronaldo have ever scored in a single month is also 13.